djalbat/argumentative/README.md

 ```
 Note that the abbreviated option name 'c' has been replaced by the corresponding unabbreviated name, whilst the abbreviated option 'f' has been removed altogether.

-## Compiling from source

-Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
-The pertinent commands are:

-    npm run build-debug
-    npm run watch-debug

 ## Contact

 - james.smith@djalbat.com